**Check out this post to learn what alternative treatment to use instead of nose vaseline!**

 If you live in dry environments, have an underlying medical problem, or just need time to recover from a viral illness or a cold, I suggest some of the following dry nose treatments.
 All treatments can be effective and avoid placing Vaseline in the nose.

-Treatments for dry nose that do not involve Vaseline in the nose
+Treatments for a dry nose that do not involve Vaseline in the nose

 - Steam from shower or sauna